Select:

 category imprint: Interpretations within context; Differences between sources

-issues: EE revisions , Omissions to cancel alteration , GE revisions , Errors repeated in GE
+issues: EE revisions , GE revisions , Omission of current key accidentals , Inaccuracies in A , Errors repeated in FE

 ..